Shrine of Miosach: Description

-During the 11th and 12th centuries, Irish metalworkers of the first rank tended to focus on highly prized reliquaries of different types, including cumdachs, bell shrines, crosiers and reliquary crosses, which form the majority of surviving art works from this period.
-Bronze was used as the core metal, and was often ornamented with reliefs, jewels, gold and silver leaf, filigree and inscriptions.
+During the 11th and 12th centuries, Irish metalworkers of the first rank tended to focus on highly prized reliquaries of different types, including cumdachs, bell shrines, crosiers and reliquary crosses, which form the majority of surviving artworks from this period.
+Bronze was used as the core metal and was often ornamented with reliefs, jewels, gold and silver leaf, filigree and inscriptions.
 The influence of Viking art, especially the Ringerike style, becomes apparent in work produced from 1072 AD, as the influence of the Norse settlements on the coastal towns spread inwards across the island.
 In contrast, Irish metalwork from this period, when the craft was seen as at the forefront of visual art, shows few influences from contemporary developments in English or mainland European regions, even though Irish and English ecclesiasticals were in close contact.

 The Shrine of Miosach consists of a rectangular, 11th-century wooden box which was decorated in the 16th century by extensive and ornate metal plates and mountings, fixed to the wooden core with nails.
 The early object may have been built to hold a relic or religious texts such as psalms or extracts from a Gospel, and would have been sized to suit the particular manuscript or relic.
-However it was empty when first described in detail in the 18th century, and there is no surviving record of what it may have held.
-Like most cumdachs, a format only found in Ireland and Scotland, it was not designed to be opened but to enclose and protect a relic or text in its chamber, while instilling, according to the art and architecture historian Rachel Moss, "wonder in the observer".
+It was empty when first described in the 18th century and there is no surviving record of what it may have held.
+Like most cumdachs—a format only found in Ireland and Scotland— it was designed to enclose and protect a relic or text in its chamber, while instilling, according to the art and architecture historian Rachel Moss, "wonder in the observer".
 Its dating to the last quarter of the 11th century is based on stylistic similarities to the 1084 AD cumdach built to contain the Cathach of St. Columba.
 It still has the original metal cord used for carrying it; the length of which indicates that it was probably intended to be worn around the neck.
 There are late 11th century cast copper alloy plates on each side, decorated with openwork zoomorphic illustrations, whose designs show the influence of the Ringerike style.